Toxoplasma infection and pregnancy

 • Use gloves when handling raw meat or foods which could be contaminated, or wash your hands immediately after handling.

-• Carefully wash raw vegetables.
+• Carefully wash raw vegetables and herbs with plenty of water.

-• Freeze meat at -12°C for at least 3 days.• When eating out, opt for cooked vegetables.
+• Freeze meat at -12°C for at least 3 days.

 2. Gardening: